DeividHugo/django-formsets-inside-form/README.md

 ## Conclusion

 The Formsets Inside Form Mixin provides a structured and integrated approach to manage inline formsets within Django forms.
-By encapsulating formsets management and atomic transactions handling, it promotes code organization, maintainability, and ensures data consistency during the form submission and saving process.
+By encapsulating formsets management and atomic transactions handling, it promotes code organization, maintainability, and ensures data consistency during the form submission and saving process.# django-remote-form-helpers